Canada Place: Heritage Horns

 The Heritage Horns, formerly known as the 12 O'clock Horn, sound the first four notes of O Canada every day at noon and can be heard throughout Downtown Vancouver and beyond.
-The ten horns have five facing north and five facing east on the roof of the Pan Pacific hotel and have an output of 115 Decibels.
-They were originally on the roof of the BC Hydro building (now The Electra) and were silent when the headquarters was converted to condominiums in the early 1990s.
-The horns started sounding again on November 8, 1994 after being acquired, refurbished, and relocated to Canada Place.
+The ten horns have five facing north and five facing east on the roof of the Pan Pacific hotel and have an output of 115 decibels.
+They were originally on the roof of the BC Electric building (now the Electra) and were silent when the headquarters was converted to condominiums in the early 1990s.
+The horns started sounding again on November 8, 1994, after being acquired, refurbished, and relocated to Canada Place.
 Due to complaints, the timer was changed from mechanical to electrical soon after to make them accurate.
 They sounded 26 times during the 2010 Olympics, once for each medal won by Canada.
 The first was at 7:30pm on February 13 for a silver won by Jennifer Heil.
-The Heritage Horns were also sounding at 7:00 p.m. each evening from March 26 to April 16, 2020 in support of essential service workers across Canada.
-Another notable time signal in the area is the 9 O'Clock Gun across the harbour in Stanley Park.
+The Heritage Horns were also sounding at 7:00 p.m. each evening from March 26 to April 16, 2020, in support of essential service workers across Canada during the early days of the COVID-19 pandemic.